top of page

 Conclusion

-Resource guarding is a common behavior that can be managed with proper training, patience, and consistency.
+Resource guarding is a common behaviour that can be managed with proper training, patience, and consistency.
 By understanding why dogs guard and implementing positive training techniques, owners can create a trusting relationship where their dog feels secure without the need to protect resources.
-If the behavior persists or escalates, seeking professional help is always the best approach to ensure safety and long-term success.
+If the behaviour persists or escalates, seeking professional help is always the best approach to ensure safety and long-term success.

 Comments